Local Housing Allowance for private market rental homes

 They submitted their UC claim with VIVID as their landlord and were then verified as a social renter.
 The full rent would initially be included in the calculation to work out their Universal Credit award.
 Because they are affected by the bedroom tax the maximum rent, they can get help with is £1,032 (£1200 – 14%), a shortfall of £168 pcm (per month).
 However, the LHA for a two- bed property should have been applied and the bedroom tax removed.
 This is currently £875 pcm (per month), which would be a shortfall of £325 pcm (per month).
 This means, they would potentially have been overpaid the difference between £325 and £168 - £157 pcm (per month).

-• We’re contacting all customers affected by letter and/or phone call
+- We’re contacting all customers affected by letter and phone call

-• If you have a VIVID online account, we will set up a Local Housing Allowance case so you can communicate with us quickly and easily through the case
+- If you claim UC Housing Costs and are on our landlord portal, we have a VIVID online account, we will set up a Local Housing Allowance case.
+This is so you can communicate with us quickly and easily through the case

 - One bedroom rate: £161.10 per week, £698.10 per month